fbpx

 This is still a relevant example despite being 60+ years old now—a great way to display to the audience what’s happening using a dynamic panning shot.

-We hope this article on panning in film was helpful to you.
+We hope this article on panning shot in film was helpful to you.
 Let us know your thoughts in the comments.
 I look forward to hearing what you want to see us write about next!

 Happy filmmaking!